Robotics-Society-at-UC-Merced/Autonomous-Robot/README.md

 ```

 ## Running ROS2 Code
-Set up CANBus for the motors
+Set up CANBus for the motors (only needed once per computer startup)
  ```
  sudo ip link set can0 up type can bitrate 250000 candump can0 -xct z -n 10    #verify can setup correctly